Genetic Testing FAQs

 Genetic testing for cancer looks for specific inherited changes (mutations) in a person’s genes that are associated with a high-to-moderate increased risk of cancer.
 The decision to have genetic testing is a personal choice that can be determined during or after a genetic counseling appointment.

-How Do I Know If I’m A Candidate For Genetic Counseling Or Testing?
+How Do I Know If I’m A Candidate For Genetic Testing?

 About 5-10% of cancers are hereditary meaning that a mutation in a gene leads to an increased risk for certain cancers.
 When families have a hereditary predisposition to cancer, we typically see: